 How to Create Effective Job Aids

-This post was written by Sydney Coultis, Instructional Designer at Water Bear Learning.
+This post was written by Sydney Coultis, eLearning Developer at Water Bear Learning.

-Have you ever sat through a tedious and unnecessary presentation and wondered why they didn’t just give you a handout instead?
+Have you ever sat through a tedious presentation and wondered why they didn’t just give you a handout instead?

-Or spent hours sifting through paperwork trying to understand a complicated process and feeling more confused than before?
+Or spent hours reading complicated text to understand a process, feeling more confused than before?

 We’ve all been there.
 Huge waste of time.

-So, how can we make sure everyone’s time is used in the most efficient way?
+How can we make sure to use learning time in the most efficient way?

-By creating effective job aids, we can take the long processes, cut out all the excess words and organize them into a product that is easy on the eyes.
-With a few tips on how to get started, you can save your client hours of work and thousands of dollars.
+With a few tips on creating job aids, you can save your client hours of work and thousands of dollars.
 Now that, my friend, is an invaluable skill.

 To create an effective job aid, try out these tips:

 Getting to know your audience can come in several forms.
-You can meet with the SME (Subject Matter Expert) to get more information on the target audience.
+Start by meeting with your SME (Subject Matter Expert) to gather information on the target audience.
 If you need more information, you can interview individual employees.
 Or conduct online research to discover insights about audience demographics.

 It’s time to drill down: what do people need to know to accomplish the learning goal?
-Really focus on the word “need” and tighten up everything else.
+Focus on the word “need” and tighten up everything else.

 Content is extremely important, so make sure to take your time on this step.
-A visually attractive job aid that includes lazy or incorrect information isn’t helpful to anyone.
+A visually attractive job aid that includes confusing information isn’t helpful to anyone.

-The best way to stay focused on crisp information is by creating an outline using Microsoft Word or Google Docs.
-To start your outline, organize your content using bullet points, numbers and/or multilevel lists.
-Begin by gathering the necessary information and putting the main points into bullets.
-Then, add sub categories and ideas from there.
+To start your outline, organize your content using bullet points, numbers and lists.
+Organize the main points into bullets.
+Then, add sub categories and body content from there.

 An example for teaching someone how to use Gmail might look like: